 Adel Dam, a tranquil nature reserve tucked out of sight, has emerged from a centuries-old working dam and the surrounding land.
-A rare combination of wet and dry woodland surrounds a lake and pond frequently visiting by kingfishers - the number one attraction.
+A rare combination of wet and dry woodland surrounds a lake and pond frequently visited by kingfishers - the number one attraction.
 Masses of bluebells and fungi in season are also exceptional.

 This woodland nature reserve straddles Adel Beck which runs through a shallow valley, with the former dam central.